Chapter 22:

 “To think I forced you into challenging something like that as though it wasn't a big deal, I’m so sorry.”

-“Oh yeah, you’re right!
-What the hell, Tani!?”
+“Oh yeah...
+Yeah, you’re right!
+What the hell, Akihiro!?”

 Charl lets out a chuckle and sits himself up, “Indeed, but this was good.
 It’s just like he said earlier, I think persevering through this has really done wonders.
 Right now I can't help but feel like killing those bugs with my own efforts brought a piece of me back to life.”
 Putting his hand on his chin he ponders aloud.
 “Though, I have no idea how he found out about this.
-Perhaps my manga's main character is also a secret CIRO spy posing as a high schooler?”
+Perhaps my manga's main character is also a secret DGSE spy posing as a high schooler?”

 “He’s definitely shady.
-I wouldn’t be surprised!”
+I wouldn’t be surprised if he is some government's spy!”

 “If he used my fear of bugs to help me learn English, that means he used your weakness against you to help with your French.
 So… I'm guessing it has something to do with volleyball?”